-So if you need an OS that just works about 100% all the time, which is fast, and customisable, and satisfaction-giving, perhaps you could look at these notes and glean some ideas (er, like I gleaned from the internet and tons of "trial and error" to make these notes!)
+So if you need an OS that just works about 100% all the time, which is fast, customisable, and satisfaction-giving, perhaps you could look at these notes and glean some ideas (er, like I gleaned from the internet and tons of "trial and error" to make these notes!)

 Gone are the days of a hanging system!
 I hope you enjoy debian!